chipmuenk/pyfixp/README.md

 - [intro_pyfixp.ipynb: ](doc/intro_pyfixp.ipynb) An introduction to using pyfixp for quantizing and saturating signals
 - [fixpoint_filters.ipynb: ](doc/fixpoint_filters.ipynb) An introduction to fixpoint filters and how to implement them with pyfixp (work in progress)

+You can use the notebooks interactively using the Binder service: